 Amendment forms must be used to make amendments.
-Amendment forms can be downloaded from the keio.jp portal.
+Amendment forms can be downloaded from keio.jp.

 If you do not register for Graduation Project 1 in the semester after your application for a faculty member to act as your mentor was accepted, your acceptance will be cancelled and you will have to apply again.